 Justin Duhaime is a passionate guitarist, composer and teacher with a deep commitment to music.
-He has performed at Ottawa’s ChamberFest, JazzFest, FolkFest, TulipFest and sold out concerts at venues such as Irene’s Pub and Pressed.
+He has sold out concerts at various venues and festivals throughout Ottawa.
 Justin Duhaime is the recipient of the Ottawa Arts Council’s 2018 RBC Emerging Artist Award, the first musician to ever receive the award.
 As a freelance guitarist Duhaime has performed in a wide array of musical styles.
 Most recently, he has emerged as a leading figure in the jazz manouche scene in Ottawa with his group Gypsy Muse.
 Duhaime is fluent in French and English and has been teaching guitar in both languages since 2005.
 He has a self-published instructional guitar book, published over 300 videos on YouTube, composed over 40 pieces and is sponsored by DK Guitars.

 At the age of 12 he bought his first guitar.
 At 14 years old, he was practicing and composing 6 to 16 hours a day.
 At 18, he took his first guitar lessons and subsequently pursued formal music studies and graduated with a B.Mus with High Honours.
 He has studied with David Liebman, Vic Juris, Denis Chang, Jesse Stewart, Roddy Ellias, Mark Ferguson, and Tim Bedner among others.